 Learning modules incorporate the five key criteria developed by the National Oceanic and Atmospheric Administration (NOAA).
 Activities focus on how to create excitement, develop learning exploration interest, explain diverse waterfront science topics, elaborate on those topics, and evaluate the success of the teaching process using the STEM: science, technology, engineering and mathematics method.

 “The goal of this workshop is to help educators develop Great Lakes literacy for their own specific teaching areas with the long view of develop citizens engaged in sustainable habitat practices,” says Domske.

-Venues for the workshop include SUNY Oswego, H. Lee White Marine Museum and the US Geological Survey Lake Ontario Biological Station in Oswego, NY; the Cornell University Biological Field Station on Oneida Lake in Bridgeport, NY; the NYSDEC Salmon River Fish Hatchery in Altmar, NY, and the Eastern Lake Ontario Dunes and Wetlands Area along the shoreline in Jefferson and Oswego counties.
+Workshop venues include SUNY Oswego, H. Lee White Marine Museum and the US Geological Survey Lake Ontario Biological Station in Oswego, NY; the Cornell University Biological Field Station on Oneida Lake in Bridgeport, NY; the NYSDEC Salmon River Fish Hatchery in Altmar, NY, and the Eastern Lake Ontario Dunes and Wetlands Area along the shoreline in Jefferson and Oswego counties.

 New York Sea Grant (NYSG), a cooperative program of Cornell University

 and the State University of New York, is one of 33 university-based

 programs under the National Sea Grant College Program (NSGCP) of the